 There’s a very fine line between a groove and a rut; a fine line between eccentrics and people who are just plain nuts. ~Christine Lavin

 Yesterday we moved Kaitlyn into her apartment.
-She is an amazing person and I am looking forward to watching her continue to grow over her sophomore year.
+She is an amazing person, and I am looking forward to watching her continue to grow over her sophomore year.
 Because she is important to me, I rearranged my day to help.
-This took me out of my normal routine and I found it refreshing.
-It was a simple reminder, a new perspective, on what is really important and the things that I just do because they need to get done.
+This took me out of my normal routine, and I found it refreshing.
+It was a simple reminder, a new perspective, on what is paramount and the things that I just do because they need to get done.
 One could say I was in a rut, but I would personally prefer to be in a groove.

 All the best!